Lincolnville, Kansas: Transportation

-The U.S. Route 77 highway runs through the east side of Lincolnville and almost parallel to the Union Pacific Railroad which is about 5 blocks west of the highway.
+The U.S. Route 77 highway runs through the east side of Lincolnville and almost parallel to the Union Pacific Railroad, which is approximately five blocks west of the highway.

+The Chicago, Rock Island and Pacific Railroad formerly provided passenger rail service to Lincolnville on their mainline from Minneapolis to Houston until at least 1951.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.